 All members have received additional training in pastoral communication, confidentiality training, and have passed police and vulnerable persons checks.

-Our roles include phone calls and visits to people homebound or in hospital, delivery of prayer shawls to those with need, cards to people, arrangement of Reiki services for members of the congregation, information sessions and much more.
+Our roles include phone calls and visits to people homebound or in hospital, delivery of prayer shawls to those with need, cards to people, information sessions and much more.

 There is a proverb that says “It takes a village to raise a child”; we also believe that “A loving and caring church community nurtures all in need, no matter their age or circumstance.”